 If you or someone you love are looking for a welcoming place to heal from an eating disorder, we would love to hear from you.
 Our care team looks forward to learning a bit more about you and your unique journey.

-Nat Bush (they/them) is the Lead Mental Health Counselor for Rainbow Road with Walden Behavioral Care.
+Arden Bush (they/them) is the Lead Mental Health Counselor for Rainbow Road with Walden Behavioral Care.
 They are earning their MSW from Fairfield University with a concentration in Sexual and Gender Minority Mental Health.
-Nat is passionate about LGBTQ mental health care and has found a particular passion for LGBTQ eating disorder treatment.
+Arden is passionate about LGBTQ mental health care and has found a particular passion for LGBTQ eating disorder treatment.
 They are always looking for more ways to provide equitable treatment for the LGBTQ community and provide trainings on LGBTQ inclusivity in their free time.

 *This blog post does not necessarily represent the views of Walden Behavioral Care and its management.
 The Walden Blog is meant to represent a broad variety of opinions relating to eating disorders and their treatment.